 Awesome Value for Money

 The Monoprice Select Mini 3D Printer V2 is another incredibly low-cost printer you're bound to love.
-With a price tag just a little above $200, this 3D printer comes with a feature set that makes it worthy of being on this list of top 3D printers under five hundred bucks.
-It is a hackable piece of gear, which means that you can pop it open and make your own upgrades.
-The Select Mini produces well-made prints that are comparable to what you get on expensive printers.
+With a price tag just a little above $200, this 3D printer comes with a feature set that makes it well worthy of being on our list of top 3D printers under five hundred bucks.
+This is a hackable piece of gear, which means that you can pop it open and make your own upgrades.
+The Select Mini produces well-made prints that are comparable to what you get on many more expensive printers.

-Also, the calibration process isn't straightforward and the power brick isn't high-quality.
-Additionally, the machine tends to fail when it's run at incredibly high speeds plus the WiFi option is deactivated for no reason.
-However, given the fact that it features a low price tag and it churns out reliable and consistent prints once it's up and running, this machine one that you'll love more than you hate.
+What's more, the calibration process isn't particularly straightforward and the power brick isn't high-quality.
+Additionally, the machine tends to fail when it's run at incredibly high speeds, and the WiFi connectivity has been known to drop out for no apparent reason.
+However, given the fact that it features a low price tag and churns out reliable and consistent prints once it's up and running, this machine is sure to be one that you'll much sooner love than hate.

 6. QIDI Technology X-Maker 3D Printer

-Entry-level creators and those who are looking for an educational 3D printer should consider choosing the Qidi Technology X-Maker 3D printer.
+Entry-level creators and those looking for an educational 3D printer should consider choosing the Qidi Technology X-Maker 3D printer.
 Featuring a 170 x 150 x 150mm build volume, this compact 3D printer offers a resolution of 50 to 100 microns.
 It comes with a print bed that has a maximum temperature of 120 degrees Celsius and a heated nozzle with a max temperature of 250 degrees Celsius.
-Just like the Comgrow Creality Ender 3 Pro, this 3D printer comes with a print resume function that allows you to continue printing from where you left off after a power outage.
+Just like the Comgrow Creality Ender 3 Pro, this 3D printer comes with a print resume function that allows you to continue printing from where you left off in the event of a power outage.

-It's a silent machine and it supports multiple filament types, including ABS, PLA, PETG, and TPU.
+This is a silent machine that supports multiple filament types, including ABS, PLA, PETG, and TPU.
 Thanks to its fully closed red and black frame as well as its rounded edges, this 3D printer is considered to be one of the safest printers for beginners and students.
-The Qidi Technology X-Maker also comes with two different slicing software, a student version and one made for professionals.
+The Qidi Technology X-Maker also comes with two different slicing software: one version for students and another for professionals.

-Its WiFi connection is quite stable and you even get a textbook that's endowed with helpful information for beginners and students.
+Its WiFi connectivity is quite stable and you even get a textbook endowed with helpful information for beginners and students.
 While the brand has discontinued the onboard camera function, it has upgraded the main system, ensuring that users get better print quality.
-If you're a student or a beginner who's looking for the best 3D printer under 500 dollars, this is one of the right machines to work with.
+If you're a student or a beginner looking for the best 3D printer under 500 dollars, this is one of the best machines you can work with.